towolf/towolf.github.com/docs/PsychDocumentation/SyncTrouble.markdown

 is to disable the internal flat panel of a Laptop while running your study, so the hardware is guaranteed to sync to the external display.
-Depending on the hardware it may also help to try dual display output with either: Non\-mirror mode, running both displays at different refresh rates, mirror mode running both displays at different rates, mirror mode running both displays at exactly the same resolution, color depth and refresh rate.
+Depending on the hardware it may also help to try dual display output with either: Non-mirror mode, running both displays at different refresh rates, mirror mode running both displays at different rates, mirror mode running both displays at exactly the same resolution, color depth and refresh rate.
 You'll have to try, as it has been found to be highly